-After completing the interview and testing sessions, you will have a training session.
+After completing the interview and testing sessions, you will have a training session in week 2 on the morning of DAY 1 of the laboratory sessions starting at 11 AM.
 The research assistant will meet with you and train you on how to generate and hold an image in your mind's eye.
 We will guide you through imagining some common scenes such as reading a popular magazine and doing sit-ups in gym class, and coach you on how to focus and keep the image in your mind.